“If I’m happy, I can lose weight.”

 But what about the second?

-Browse through our amazing success stories to get a feel for how losing weight and building healthy habits can improve your mental wellbeing, from feeling happier to more confident.
+Browse through the success stories below to get a feel for how losing weight and building healthy habits can improve your mental wellbeing, from feeling happier to more confident.

 For example, Penny was able to come off her antidepressants when she changed her eating habits, started running and discovered that exercising made her feel good.